Creamy Matcha Iced Tea

 1 cup of ice

-First I add the matcha to the blender with a little hot water (1/4 cup) and whizz in a high speed blender to help dissolve fully.
+Add the matcha to the blender with a little hot water (1/4 cup) and whizz in a high speed blender to help dissolve fully.
 Then I add all the other ingredients and blend on high for 1 minute.
-Add the ice to each cup and pour over the iced tea.
+Serve with ice.

 Nathalie / 3rd April 2019